 Asbestos, Mass Torts, and the Largest Settlements

 For nearly 50 years, the asbestos industry maintained a stranglehold on asbestos-related lawsuits and information about the dangers of asbestos exposure.
 By the mid-1950s, asbestos was not only a lucrative product for the American civilian economy, but also was an important commodity for national defense.

 According to researcher Michelle White of the University of California at San Diego, the United States consumption of asbestos grew from 100,000 metric tons in 1932 to 700,000 metric tons in 1951.
 Asbestos consumption peaked in 1974 with 750,000 metric tons.

 Asbestos use decreased only after the Environmental Protection Agency’s (EPA) 1970s report showed that mesothelioma and lung cancer were directly caused by asbestos exposure.
-Consequently, many states finally began to regulate and limit the use of asbestos products.
+Regulations were put in place to limit asbestos use, although it has never been completely banned.